kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

    a.
 If the function argument does not contain a variable, the function shows the line number of the function call, like with variables.
 That's kind of a trace function, you see which line has called your function -- again something most valuable and hard to get otherwise.
 The line of the call within the function would be useless anyway.

    b.
-If it does contain a variable and this variable is not masked by `VARTOKEN`, the whole line is not shown at all as as seen in the 2nd function example, as `grep` must fail due to variable substitution; in order to compensate this, call `echo_line_no` also for the variable itself to get the line number, as demonstrated.
+If it does contain a variable and this variable is not masked by `VARTOKEN`, the whole line is not shown at all as as seen in the second function example, as `grep` must fail due to variable substitution; in order to compensate this, call `echo_line_no` also for the variable itself to get the line number, as demonstrated.

    c.
 If you use `VARTOKEN`, the line number is shown as in the 3rd function example; this example also shows that inside the function quotes are crucial as well due to the same reason, but in special cases you may even be interested in other places your first word appears (try it without quotes to see the result).
 Also, if a comment repeats the trigger, it will be shown, too, that's why the comment inside this function has been crafted carefully to not fall into this trap.
 You will notice anyway and know what to do, if it happens by chance.